spotify/flo/workflow/chain.md

 any exception thrown along the dependecy tree.

-If instead `builder1.in(task<b>)` is called, a `builder2` is returned, which chains onto the evaluation "box" from the first builder.
+If instead `builder1.in(task<b>)` is called, a `builder2` is returned, which chains onto the evaluation box from the first builder.

 ```
 builder1 ─┐